sagawatatsuya/ReactionT5/README.md

 ```

 # Model finetuning
-In this finetuning, we load pretrained model's weight to a Seq2Seq model and train it to generate reactants given products.
+In this finetuning, we load pretrained model's weight to a Seq2Seq model and train it to generate reactants from given products.
 T5 is encoder-decoder model, so we can use them as Seq2Seq model directly.
 However, DeBERTa is encoder model, and its decoder is not available, so we use RoBERTa's decoder instead.
 ```
 cd finetuning/